Creative Blocks

 8. Establish New Habits

-Sometimes you can access hidden reserves of creativity when you become used to new things.
-So, adopt a new kind of regular activity or way of doing things.
-It can help get you into the mood—or mode—that you need to overcome creative blocks.
-Try taking a seat in another part of your home office, for example.
-Or maybe even a change in clothing—like a “thinking cap”—will be what helps you get more creative.
+Sometimes, designers can access hidden reserves of creativity when they get used to new things.
+So, it's good to adopt a new kind of regular activity or way of doing things.
+It can help get one into the mood—or mode—that they need to overcome those unwelcome creative blocks.
+Designers might try taking a seat in another part of their home office, for example.
+Or maybe even a change in their clothing—like a “thinking cap”—will be that key that helps them get more creative.
 As Professor Alan Dix shows here:

 Show Hide video transcript